elsafig/Matplotlib-Challenge-Repo/README.md

 # Matplotlib-Challenge-Repo
-Challenge assignment for University of
+Challenge assignment for University of Toronto